-Exchanges and Markets Department The Exchanges and Markets Department supervises the secondary market and all its participants, which are exchanges, depositories, registrars and licenced warehouses.
-It is responsible for ensuring fair, efficient and transparent trading on Ghana's capital and commodities markets.
-The Department accomplishes this by formulating principles for the guidance of the industry, and by monitoring activities to ensure orderly and equitable dealings.
+Exchanges and Markets Department The Exchanges and Markets Department supervises the markets and all its participants, which are exchanges, depositories, registrars, and licenced warehouses.
+It is responsible for ensuring fair, efficient, and transparent trading on Ghana's securities markets.
+The Department accomplishes this by formulating principles for the guidance of the industry, and by surveillance of trade, licensing, and monitoring activities to ensure orderly and equitable dealings.
 Finance and Capital Department The Finance and Capital Department is responsible for the financial administration and management of the finances and funds of the SEC.
 This includes the preparation of financial reports, formulation and implementation of the budget, investment of funds of the SEC and implementation of controls to preserve financial integrity.
 Funds Management Department The Funds Management Department oversees the conduct and operation of fund managers, custodians, trustees, collective investment schemes (mutual funds and unit trusts), private equity funds and venture capital funds through licencing, offsite and on-site inspections.
 The Department also ensures that the operations of licensees under its purview are in conformity with laid down Securities Industry Laws, regulations, circulars, directives, and guidelines and in the interest of investor protection.
 Human Resource and Administration Department The Human Resource and Administration (HR & Admin) Department serves as strategic business partner by providing seamless Human Resource Management services and solutions as well as administrative support to the various departments in the SEC and external stakeholders.
-The Department provides among others the following services: Human Resource Planning including Human Resource Information Management and Recruitment, Learning and Development, Employees Performance Management, Human Relations Management and Engagement, Employees' Health, Safety and Wellness, Physical Security Management, Facilities Management and Transport/Fleet Management, etc.
+The Department provides among others the following services: Human Resource Planning including Human Resource Information Management and Recruitment, Learning and Development, Employees' Performance Management and Engagement, Rewards and Recognition, Employees' Relations Management and Engagement, Employees' Health, Safety and Wellness, Physical Security Management, Transport/Fleet Management, Physical Security Management and.
+Leave Administration.